codywarrior/Order_App/README.md

 - Added some more information on the ProductDetailModal.
 - Added `CheckoutConfirmationModal` for asking the user's confirmation before checkout.
 - Implemented TailwindCSS/Nativewind for styling.
+- Added debouncing and memoization for performance improvements.

 ## Possible Improvements